PeterSchuld/TUe-Improving_Statistical_Inferences/README.md

 # TUe Improving Statistical Inferences
-Eindhoven University of Technology (TU/e) course "Improving your statistical inferences" by Daniel Lakens on Coursera.
+Eindhoven University of Technology (TU/e) course "Improving your statistical inferences" by Daniël Lakens on Coursera.

 ### Instructor
-Daniel Lakens - Associate Professor in the Human-Technology interaction group at Eindhoven University of Technology (TU/e)
+Daniël Lakens - Associate Professor in the Human-Technology interaction group at Eindhoven University of Technology (TU/e)

 ### Open Science assignment
 In assignments 7, I define a theoretical hypothesis, translate it into a statistical hypothesis, design a study to test my hypothesis, collect the data,